mneumann/dragmail/README.md

-dragmail
+DragMail
 ========

-The idea of this project is to create an easy-to-use and easy-to-deploy ("plug and play") mail server based on:
+The goal of this project is to create an easy-to-use and easy-to-deploy ("plug and play") mail server based on:

 * [DragonFlyBSD][dfly-home]
 * [OpenSMTPd][opensmtpd-home]